Identifying the Essential Qualities of Leaders

 When thinking about leadership we often consider aspects that make someone an effective leader.
 It is the skills and qualities leaders possess that make up these aspects.
-This article discusses the essential qualities of leadership from a number of perspectives.
-It also discusses what we mean by bad leadership.
+This article discusses the essential qualities of leadership from several perspectives.
+It also discusses what we mean by poor leadership.

 The dictionary defines qualities as

 “A particular characteristic (of a person or thing).
-Quality is a characteristic, innate or acquired, that, in some particular, determines the nature and behavior of a person or thing: naturalness as a quality”
+Quality is a characteristic, innate or acquired, that, in some particular, determines the nature and behaviour of a person or thing: naturalness as a quality”

 So quality is about the nature of the person.
 In contrast, the definition of skill is

 An ability and capacity acquired through a deliberate, systematic, and sustained effort to smoothly and adaptively carry out complex activities or job functions involving ideas (cognitive skills), things (technical skills), and/or people (interpersonal skills).”